v-sbradley/bacx-pr/topics/linking.md

 ## Create or use an existing FWLink

-  1. Navigate to [https://aka.ms](https://redirectiontool.trafficmanager.net/am/redirection/home?options=host:go.microsoft.com) and select "go.microsoft.com" in the **Host:** dropdown.
+  1. Go to [https://aka.ms](https://redirectiontool.trafficmanager.net/am/redirection/home?options=host:go.microsoft.com) and select "go.microsoft.com" in the **Host:** dropdown.

   2. Click **Advanced Filters**